gabetucker2/gostack/README.md

  >> **THING_\*** *type* refers to how this input argument can be any variable starting with `THING_` that the function specifies is allowed
  >
  >> **...optional** *type* refers to how this input argument does not have to be inputted in the function (refer to documentation to decide whether to input)
  >>> A sample instance where you would not input an argument in this spot is when you're using POSITION_First, which does not intake any posData.
-That said, take care not to input more than 1 argument to optional parameters; everything will compile if you do, but this action is not supported.
+That said, take care not to input more than 1 argument to optional parameters; everything will compile if you do, but this action is not supported by `gostack`.

  > ***Supported POSITIONS***
+ >
- >>> Each of the below positions are supported POSITION_* arguments
+ > Each of the below positions are supported POSITION_* arguments
+ >
  >> POSITION_First
  >
  >> POSITION_Last